 The present paper considers the solution of the transient three-dimensional heat conduction equation for the friction stir welding of AA2195-T8 aluminum plate using the finite volume analysis.
 Based on artificial measurements of temperature at different locations on the plate, an inverse analysis is carried out based on the optimization of an objective function.
-This function is defined as the error between the measured temperatures and the temperatures determined from the estimated parameters, which are: the heat input by the tool into the workpiece, the heat transfer coefficient between the workpiece and the support base, and the heat transfer coefficient between the workpiece and the ambient.
-The optimization problem is solved with the Generalized Extremal Optimization (GEO) algorithm (Sousa et al., 2003).
-Measurement data for the temperatures are fabricated from exact values of temperatures obtained from a numerical solution performed by a given set of parameters, which are then perturbed with noises related to a set of standard deviations.

-Besides, a sensitivity study is accomplished in order to find the best positions to measure the temperatures during the welding process, since this values are used as input parameters in the inverse modelling.
+This function is defined as the error between the measured temperatures and the temperatures determined from the estimated parameters, which are: the heat input by the tool into the workpiece, the heat transfer coefficient between the workpiece and the support base, and the heat transfer coefficient between the workpiece and the support base, and the heat transfer coefficient between the workpiece and the support base, and the heat transfer coefficient between the workpiece and the support base, and the heat transfer coefficient between the workpiece and the support base, and the heat transfer coefficient between the workpiece and the support base, and the heat transfer coefficient between the workpiece and the support base, and the Generalized Extremal Optimization (GEO) algorithm (Sousa et al., 2003).
+Measurement data for the temperatures are artificially collected from exact values of temperatures obtained from a numerical solution performed by a given set of parameters, which are then perturbed with noises related to a specified standard deviation.
+In addition, a sensitivity study is accomplished in order to find the best positions to measure the temperatures during the welding process, since those values are used as input parameters of the inverse analysis.

-An important topic in the present work is the analysis of the sensibility related to the temperature readers location.
-This sensibility is calculated through the temperature variation in specific points on the workpiece during the welding, caused by a variation on the heat source and heat transfer coefficients values around a mean value, in this manner the points with larger sensibility values present larger variation in the temperature when the heat source or the coefficients have some change.
-This evaluation of very important once the solution of the inverse problem is performed using the temperature values as inputs, and the heat source values as the main output datas.
-At this moment, works available in the literature do not have a precise basis of the inverse analisys of the problem, which are approached only inverse problems with one or two unknown variables.
-These problems with two unknown variables are treated by the "trial-and-error" method, but in the present study the inverse problem is based on an optimization analysis, a much more flexible and robust technique.
+An important topic in the present work is the analysis of the sensitivity related to the location of the temperature sensors.
+This sensitivity is calculated through the temperature variation in specific points on the workpiece during the welding, resulting from a perturbation on the unknown parameters: the heat source and heat transfer coefficients values.
+In this manner, the points with large sensitivity values present large variation in the temperature when the heat source or the coefficients are perturbed.
+As will be seen, this evaluation is very important for the inverse problem based on the use of the temperature values as inputs, and the heat source values as the main output data.
+Most previous works on estimation of unknown parameters in the FSW have been solved with "trial-and-error" method, but in the present study the inverse problem is treated as an optimization analysis, a much more flexible and robust technique.